 Loma Linda University School of Pharmacy opened its doors in the fall of 2002 and was granted full accreditation status in 2007 from the Accreditation Council for Pharmacy Education.
 The specific objective of the Doctor of Pharmacy (PharmD) degree program is to educate pharmacists in a fully integrated, faith-based environment.
 The School of Pharmacy offers exceptional academic training and develops competent, compassionate pharmacists whose professionalism integrates the physical, mental, social, and spiritual dimensions of health.
 Graduates will be able to provide high quality pharmacy care as fully participating members of healthcare teams committed to whole-person care.

 Loma Linda University School of Pharmacy (LLUSP) offers a full-time, four-year professional program leading to the PharmD degree.
 No undergraduate courses are taught at LLUSP.
 Classes are normally taught between the hours of 8:00 a.m. and 5:00 p.m.
 Monday through Thursday, and 8:00 a.m. and 2:00 p.m.
 Friday.
-For more information regarding the curriculum please visit: Pharmacy Curriculum page.
+Read more about our Curriculum.

 Financial aid is available on a first come, first served basis.
 Apply early, even if you are not sure you will be accepted, you can decline financial aid later.

 International students (non-U.S. citizens and non-U.S. permanent residents) of Loma Linda University School of Pharmacy have additional application steps and financial obligations.

 The School of Pharmacy accepts students with advanced standing into the PharmD program under the following conditions:

 - Student must meet one of the two following conditions: